Henchworm/readme-template/README.md

 7. run 'rails s' to launch the production environment

 That's it!
 You can view the database structure by running rails c in the terminal and querying the database.
 Try Item.all.
-Alternatively, you can view the ActiveRecord relationships by placing a pry "binding.pry" in the specs and querying the database.
+Alternatively, you can view the ActiveRecord relationships by placing a pry "binding.pry" in the specs and querying the test database.
 Try Merchant.all this time.
+Don't you miss pet rocks?

 ## Usage example: retrieving JSON data from endpoints
 Start the application server with rails -s, then run curl localhost:300/api/v1/endpoint_you_want.